francogiuntoli/pandektes-challenge/README.md

 ## Key Decisions & Trade-offs

 - **OpenAI Responses API**: Chosen for native JSON mode, simplifying schema validation.
 This can be swapped with any compatible provider by adjusting `ExtractionService`.
 - **LLM-first parsing**: HTML/PDF parsing is intentionally minimal.
 The cleaning is done before handing control to the LLM to keep the implementation flexible.
-More robust tools like doculing could be used for data extraction.
+More robust tools like docling could be used for data extraction.
 Also other LLMs to consume PDF files directly for a better data extraction (text layout recognition).
 - **Upsert by `caseNumber`**: Helps avoid duplicates when re-processing previously ingested documents.
 Cases without a number are treated as unique inserts.

 ## Production Hardening Ideas

-1. Automated retries and rate-limit handling for LLM providers.
-2. Persist the original file and/or structured JSON blob for traceability.
-3. Add structured validations + business rules (e.g. enforce required fields based on decision type).
-4. Implement background jobs for extraction so uploads return quickly.
-5. Test coverage (unit tests for extraction pipeline, e2e tests hitting a mock LLM).
+- **Escalability**: Implementation of cursor-based pagination to handle large datasets efficiently
+- **Performance**: DataLoader would fix the N+1 problem and improve performance
+- **UX**: Subscriptions would allow realtime updates without constant polling
+- **Robustness**: Personalized error handling would facilitate debugging and client feedback
+- **Security**: Rate limiting would prevent API abuse and enforce validations would secure data integrity
+- **Maintenability**: Automated testing with GraphQL Test Client and inline documentation would simplify development

 ## Troubleshooting